Dutchosintguy/Gepetto/README.md

 * argparse to manage the parameters
 * an option to save the output to a file/qr code
 * an option to give a user-chosen image
+* make the second line of the address aligned (oh god it's killing me)